GaryZhous/SpringBootExample/README.md

 # SpringBootExample
-Basic CRUD application made in SpringBoot with a simple html frontend.
+Basic CRUD (Create, Read, Update and Delete) application made in SpringBoot with a simple html frontend.
 ## Brief Overview
 ### How it works
 This is a very rough prototype of a disaster relief web app.
 Users can send request through the request page of the front end and an email of confirmation will be sent.